plscallMeAlex/Linear-Algebra/Lectures/Inverse.md

 5&1&0 \\
 0&0&1
 \end{bmatrix}$$
-So the exchange symbol from plus and minus only work with if the matrix is there **have 1 on the diagonal of Upper and Lower triangular matrix**.
+So the exchange symbol from plus and minus only work with if the matrix is there **have 1 on the diagonal of Upper and Lower triangular matrix** otherwise use another method.

 # 3. Calculating $A^{-1}$ Using Gauss-Jordan Elimination
 **Steps:**